eric2523/eze-study-guide/algorithm-strategies/backtracking.md

 I think a good way of thinking about paths and choices can be thought of as going through a maze.
 Let's say you're walking through a maze at point A and you want to reach point Z. If you reach a fork and must either go to point B or C, what happens if you go to a wrong path?
 You go back or *backtrack* and go to the next path.
 Deciding which path to take is exactly how we think of paths when doing a problem like N Queens or Palindromic Partitioning.

 ![backtrack-diagram](./back-track-1.png)
+Red represents our initial path from A to C. Green represents our backtrack.